jfrag1/RobinGood/README.md

 ### Features

-* Buy/sell stocks, as well as manage your watchlist
+* Buy/sell stocks, as well as manage your watchlist.
+Stocks can be either owned or watched, not both.
+Selling all shares of a stock will automatically add it to your watchlist, and buying a stock on your watchlist will automatically remove it from your watchlist.

 ![Buy Stock Form](/markdown_images/robingood_buy.JPG)
 ![Sell Stock Form](/markdown_images/robingood_sell.JPG)